tuxpeople/k8s-homelab/readme.md

 This repository _is_ my home Kubernetes cluster in a declarative state.
 [Flux](https://github.com/fluxcd/flux2) watches my [cluster](./cluster/) folder and makes the changes to my cluster based on the YAML manifests.

-Feel free to open a [Github issue](https://github.com/tuxpeople/k8s-homelab/issues/new/choose) or join the [k8s@home Discord](https://discord.gg/sTMX7Vh) if you have any questions.
+Feel free to open a [Github issue](https://github.com/tuxpeople/k8s-homelab/issues/new/choose) if you have any questions.

 This repository ispired by many other here on Github.
 Most of them are based on the [k8s-at-home/template-cluster-k3s](https://github.com/k8s-at-home/template-cluster-k3s) repository.